NoM0Re/WoW-3.3.5a-Addons/README.md

    Download an Addon<br/>
    Unzip downloaded Addon (if required)<br/>
    Find in your World of Warcraft folder, the Interface/Addon folder<br/>
-   Drag and Drop it into the Addon folder<br/>
+   Drag and Drop the files into the Addon folder (do not rename them)<br/>
    Restart the Game<br/>

 ## **BLT**